galen/Validator/README.md

 `$error_if_empty` Error to set if the data supplied is empty

+- Multiple rules can be added for a key.

+- `$key`, `$error_if_invalid`, and `$error_if_empty` are optional arguments.  `$key` is only required if you are validating an array or object and not a single value.
+When adding the first rule to a validator if `$key` is supplied the validator knows you are validating an array or object and will throw an exception if `$key` is left out of subsequent calls to `addRule()`.
+The reverse is also true.

-Having a separate error for invalid and empty data is convenient.
-For example, say you have a name field that you add rules to requiring it to be between 3 and 10 characters.
+- Having a separate error for invalid and empty data is convenient.
+For example, say you have a firstname field that you add rules to requiring it to be between 3 and 10 characters.
 If a user entered 2 letters for their name and you just had an error stating "Please enter your name" the user can become confused.
-With this method you can have an error message when they leave a field empty stating "This field is required" and an error message when invalid data is supplied instructing them how ot fix it.
+With this method you can have an error message when they leave a field empty stating "This field is required" and an error message when invalid data is supplied instructing them how to fix it.

-`$key`, `$error_if_invalid`, and `$error_if_empty` are optional arguments.  `$key` is only required if you are validating an array or object.
-When adding the first rule if `$key` is supplied the validator knows you are validating an array or object and will throw an exception if `$key` is left out of subsequent calls to `addRule()`.
-The reverse is also true.
+---

+##Rules

+Rules are classes in the Rule directory.
+Creating your own rules is easy.
+Add them to the Rules folder and make sure they extend `\Validator\Rule`.
+Instructions on how to use a rule should be contained in the Rule file.

 ---